BruceEckel/python-experiments/fully_loaded/README.md

 From the docs for `tokio::spawn`:
 > Spawning a task enables the task to execute concurrently to other tasks.
 The spawned task may execute on the current thread, or it may be sent to a different thread to be executed.
 The specifics depend on the current Runtime configuration.

+by looking at the task manager, it appears that the threads are allocated across cores.
+Thus the Rust program is running within a single process that makes full use of all the cores.
+Because it is in a single process---unlike the Python program, which is distributing each call to `cpu_intensive()` into its own process---the Rust program will also not have the overhead of inter-process communication (IPC).
+(In this example there's virtually no IPC involved so we do not see an impact from it).